-Prerequisite: 2-D Studio Art 2 or Digital Art Imaging 1 Course Code: 0104300
+Prerequisite: 2-D Studio Art 2 Course Code: 0104300

 The purpose of this course is to give advanced students the opportunity to develop quality, concentration, discipline and breadth in drawing.
 Course includes district developed requirements that demonstrate students' mastery of rigorous standards required of quality point art courses.
 Students are required to take the Advanced Placement examination.